Country profile: Israel

 Why Israel matters

-- Despite the impacts of the COVID-19 pandemic, the Israeli economy is strong and continues to expand, with an approximate 6.5%growth reported in 2021.
+- The Israeli economy is strong and continues to expand, with an estimate 6.5% growth reported in 2022.

-- Two-way merchandise trade between Canada and Israel was valued at nearly $1.8 billion in 2021.
+- Two-way merchandise trade between Canada and Israel was valued at $2.1 billion in 2022.

 - Science and technology are significant drivers of the Israeli economy.
 Canada and Québec maintain active science, and innovation agreements with Israel, providing funding for research and technology commercialization activities.